Sachin: A Billion Dreams

 Sachin: A Billion Dreams is a 2017 Indian documentary sports film directed by James Erskine and produced by Ravi Bhagchandka and Shrikant Bhasi under the banners 200 NotOut Productions and Carnival Motion Pictures.
 The film is a documentary on the life of Indian cricketer Sachin Tendulkar.
 It captures Tendulkar's cricket and personal life in substantial detail, as well as reveals a few aspects of his life which have never been heard of or seen before.

-The film is simultaneously shot in Marathi, Hindi and English and was released on 26 May 2017, along with the dubbed versions in Tamil and Telugu.
+The film featured dialogues in Marathi, Hindi and English and was released on 26 May 2017, along with the dubbed versions in Tamil and Telugu.
 This film was declared tax free in Maharashtra, Chhattisgarh, Karnataka, Kerala, and Odisha.
 The film was an average grosser at the box office.